Genocs/genocs-library-cli/README.md

 ## Introduction

 Genocs cli is the Genocs **dotnet tool** that allow you to use Genocs templates.
 Genocs templates are dotnet template that will help you to setup quick and easy your microservice solution.

-Here where you can find the official Documentation:
+Here where you can find the Dotnet tools official Documentation:
 - [Microsoft - dotnet tools](https://learn.microsoft.com/en-us/dotnet/core/tools/global-tools)

 ## Supported runtime

-Genocs cli can be used on .NET6, .NET7, .NET8 runtimes.
+Genocs cli can be used on .NET8 runtimes.

 Please check the GitHub repository getting more info.